Missury15/Color-changing-numbers/README.md

 # Color-changing-numbers
-C# script that shows numbers in console, and eith every nrw number his color changes.
+C# script that shows numbers in console, and with every new number his color changes.